Jane C. Wright: Professional career

-After medical school, she did residencies at Bellevue Hospital (1945–46) and Harlem Hospital (1947–48), completing her tenure at Harlem Hospital as chief resident.
-In 1949 she joined her father in research at the Harlem Hospital Cancer Research Center, which he had founded, succeeding him as director when he died in 1952.
-In 1955 she accepted a research appointment at New York University Bellevue Medical Center, as Associate Professor of Surgical Research and Director of Cancer Research.
+After medical school, Wright completed residencies at Bellevue Hospital (1945–46) and later at Harlem Hospital (1947–48), where she became the chief resident.
+In 1949 she joined her father in research at the Harlem Hospital Cancer Research Center, which he had founded, and she ultimately succeeded him as director when he died in 1952.

 In 1949, Dr. Wright joined her father at the Cancer Research Foundation at Harlem Hospital.
 During her time at the research institute, she and her father sparked an interest in chemotherapeutic agents.
 They were interested in making chemotherapy more accessible for everyone.
 In the 1940s chemotherapy was a new development, so it was not a well-known or well-practiced source for treatment because it was still in its experimental stage of drug development.
 Chemotherapy was considered the “last resort” and the drugs available and dosage was not very well defined.
 Both Jane and her father wanted to make chemotherapy a more accessible method of cancer treatment.
 They were the first groups to report the use of nitrogen mustard agents and folic acid antagonists as cancer treatments.
 The Folic acid antagonist can block folic acid in the body, which is required for cells to produce certain types of amino acids.
 By inhibiting the folic acids, cells are unable to make new strands of DNA/RNA or produce proteins to drive mitosis.
 Because cancer cells are highly proliferative compared to the other class in the human body, it is crucial to stop mitosis from happening.
 The folic acid antagonists that were tested were probably the most important discovery because the antifolates are highly potent against a vast array of solid tumors, including several types of leukemia, Hodgkin's disease, lymphosarcoma, melanoma, breast cancer, and prostate cancer.
 Methotrexate is still one of the main chemotherapy drugs used today to treat many types of cancer, and it has been a basis for all modern chemotherapy.